morpheusgraphql/morpheus-graphql/README.md

 ### Subscriptions

-im morpheus subscription and mutation communicating with Events, `Event` consists with user defined `Channel` and `Content`.
+In morpheus subscription and mutation communicate with Events, `Event` consists with user defined `Channel` and `Content`.

 Every subscription has its own Channel by which it will be triggered